 Negotiated Services

-Any Network User or Prospective Network User may request AGN to provide a Negotiated Service.
+Any Network User or Prospective Network User may request Multinet to provide a Negotiated Service.
 A Negotiated Service is a Network Service that is different from the Reference Services.

-The terms and conditions on which AGN will provide Negotiated Services will be the same as the terms and conditions referred to in Section 6, where AGN determines that those terms and conditions are appropriate and applicable to the requested Negotiated Service.
+The terms and conditions on which Multinet will provide Negotiated Services will be the same as the terms and conditions referred to in Section 6, where Multinet determines that those terms and conditions are appropriate and applicable to the requested Negotiated Service.

 Network Service Standards

-AGN will provide each Network Service, including each Reference Service, in accordance with, and subject to, the requirements of any Distribution Licence or applicable law.
+Multinet will provide each Network Service, including each Reference Service, in accordance with, and subject to, the requirements of any Distribution Licence or applicable law.

 Reference Tariffs